Skip to content

 Vismarkt & Haverwerf

-At the old fish market (Vismarkt), cafes, bars, and restaurants now line up directly along the Dyle—a popular meeting place, especially in the evenings.
-Opposite are three striking townhouses from the 16th and 17th centuries with elaborate facades (Haverwerf).
+Today, cafes, bars, and restaurants line the old fish market (Vismarkt) directly on the Dyle–a popular meeting place, especially in the evenings.
+Across the way are three striking townhouses from the 16th and 17th centuries with elaborate facades (Haverwerf).

 Three historic houses at Haverwerf in Mechelen near the Vismarkt